 Symptoms of endometriosis include heavy menstrual bleeding, painful periods, and sometimes, pain during sex.

-Not every woman with the condition experiences pain during sex.
+Not every person with endometriosis experiences pain during sex.

-- pain that is acute or feels like stabbing
+- pain that is sudden or feels like stabbing

 - pain deep in the abdomen